Wenxuan Hou Headshot

 Background

 Professor Wenxuan Hou (Wen) is Chair and Professor of Corporate Finance at the University of Edinburgh, a position he has held since 2016.
-He is an elected Fellow of the Royal Society of Edinburgh (FRSE) and Member of the Academia Europaea (MAE).
+He is an elected Fellow of the Royal Society of Edinburgh (FRSE), Member of the Academia Europaea (MAE) and Fellow of the Royal Economic Society (FREcon).
 His research examines how historical legacies and institutional structures shape economic governance and political order.
-He has published on corporate finance, financial development and the institutional determinants of firm behaviour, with work appearing in the Journal of Financial Economics, Journal of Financial Intermediation, Journal of Corporate Finance, European Journal of Operational Research, and Journal of Economic Behaviour & Organization, among others.
-His work also engages the political and civilizational foundations of authority and legitimacy.
+He has published on corporate finance, financial development and the institutional determinants of firm behaviour, with work appearing in the Journal of Financial Economics, Journal of Financial Intermediation, Journal of Corporate Finance, and European Journal of Operational Research among others.
+His current work extends these concerns to the foundations of authority, legitimacy, and political order through a book project on inhabited authority and a series of articles under review and in revision.
 He has published several books and received multiple awards for teaching and mentorship, including the Award for Excellence in Doctoral Supervision and several Best Teaching Awards.

 Research Interests

 Professor Hou's research focuses on how institutional, historical, and civilizational structures shape economic governance and collective life.
 He connects corporate finance with comparative development, exploring how law, culture, and social norms influence firms' access to finance and their responses to technological and environmental change.
-His work also engages questions of authority, legitimacy, and collective self-understanding across distinct political configurations.
+A growing strand of his research asks how political communities sustain, contest, and inhabit the orders they live within, and what makes authority legible as legitimate across civilizational settings.

 Recent Publications: